Sample Developmental Edit: Before And After Examples

 Marginal comments in action

 A few examples, pulled from a marked draft.
-Brackets show the margin voice you want from a pro, firm and kind.
+Brackets show the kind of margin voice you want from a pro: firm and kind.

 Line in manuscript: The rain pounds the shed roof.
 I want to quit, though the gate still hangs open.